TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Returns:**

-true on success and false on failure.
+`true` on success and `false` on failure.
 The error is set.
-The function never fails if the vector is untouched or is shrinked.
+The function never fails if the vector is untouched or is shrunk.

 ---